 \subsection{Scheme 2}

-In the second scheme, we compare the performance of the ADECME and PECME algorithms at large sample sizes.
-First, we aim to show that the ECME algorithm becomes impractical at this big data setting by comparing the computational time of the ADECME, PECME, and ECME algorithms for one simulated data with size $N = 25,000$.
-Second, we aim to demonstrate that the ADECME algorithm yields identical point estimations compared to the PECME algorithm while maintaining its computational advantage for large sample sizes $N = 25,000$ and $N = 100,000$ with $10$ Monte-Carlo replicates.
-In the second scheme, we requested 65 cores of one CPU and assigned one core as the manager and the remaining 64 cores as the workers.
+Here, we compare the performance of the ADECME and PECME algorithms under larger sample sizes.
+First, we aim to show that the ECME algorithm becomes impractical at this big data setting by comparing the computational time of the ADECME, PECME, and ECME algorithms for one simulated data with size $N = 25,000$ -- reflective of the sample size in the real data.
+Second, we aim to demonstrate that the ADECME algorithm yields identical point estimations compared to the PECME algorithm, while maintaining its computational advantage for large sample sizes of $N = 25,000$ and $N = 100,000$ with $10$ Monte-Carlo replicates.
+In this scheme, we requested 65 cores of one CPU and assigned one core as the manager and the remaining 64 cores as the workers.

-In Table~\ref{tab:simu2_RNECM}, we present the computational time in minutes and the point estimations from the ADECME algorithm with $\gamma= 0.875$, the PECME algorithm, and the ECME algorithm for the same simulated dataset with a sample size of $N = 25,000$.
+In Table~\ref{tab:simu2_RNECM}, we present the computational time (in minutes) and the point estimates from the ADECME algorithm with $\gamma= 0.875$, the PECME algorithm, and the ECME algorithm, under similar settings as in Scheme I, now with a sample size of $N = 25,000$.
 We only conducted this simulation once, as the ECME algorithm took more than half a day to converge.
-This single run is sufficient to demonstrate that the ECME algorithm is impractical at large data settings.
+This single run is sufficient to demonstrate that the ECME algorithm is impractical for large data settings.
 All three algorithms yielded identical point estimations when rounded to 3 decimal places.